YonyElm/ecommerce20503/backend/README.md

 - **Payments & Shipping:** Payment methods and shipping address APIs
 - **Extensible Database Design:** Easily add new features via well-structured models and DAOs

+### Operational Notes: Order Delivery & Status Tracking

+- **Automated Delivery Status:**
+  - After purchase, each order item automatically progresses through delivery statuses: `processing` → `shipped` → `delivered`.
+  - Status updates occur every 5 minutes, managed by backend scheduled tasks, to simulate real-time order fulfillment.
+- **User Actions:**
+  - While an item is `processing` or `shipped`, the user may cancel the purchase.
+  - Once an item is `delivered`, the user may return it.
+  - `cancel` and `return` are final states and will not change unless an admin intervenes.
+- **Purpose:**
+  - This flow is intentional to reflect a real-world ecommerce experience and to allow reviewers to demo order lifecycle and user/admin actions.

 ---

 ## Tech Stack